Lebanese media: Clashes continue early Sunday in Tripoli, leading to one death

-Bloody clashes between pro- and anti-Syrian regime fighters raged on early Sunday in Tripoli, Lebanon, a day after the deadliest outburst of violence there in recent weeks indicated Syria's turmoil continues spilling across borders.
+Bloody clashes erupted Saturday between pro- and anti-Syrian regime fighters in the Lebanese city of Tripoli, the deadliest outburst of violence in recent weeks and further indication that Syria’s turmoil is spilling across borders.

 The clashes continued early Sunday morning, killing at least one person, NNA said.